PubInv/gpap/README.md

 3. "s"ilence (mute) yourself
 4. "a"alarm.

-In an alarm, the hexadecimal part of that is a hexadecimal code that should be interpreted as a "message id", which may be a serial number of a hash code.
-This is optional.
-A message like that looks like:
+When the message type is an alarm, the message itself then has more parts.
+The *severity* is a single digit (0-5) immediately follows the "a" and is required.
+All other parts are optional.

+In an alarm, if a curly-braced string occurs, it is taken to be a *message id*.
+It must be a hexadecimal number (in either lower case or upper case.)
+The message id may be a serial number of a hash code, but signifies the specific instance of this alarm occuring.
+A message with a message id looks like:

 > "a4{37F4A}My hair is on fire."

+If a message id occurs, it must occur immediately after the severity digit.

+Similarly, a message may contain an *alarm type designator*.
+Best practice is to specify all alarm types in an alarm database (see Hollifield and Habibi).
+The alarm type designator is exactly 3 digits enclosed in square brackets.

-( We will eventually use "a4[313]" to mean "annuciate alarm # 313 from the alarm database".)
+For example, "a4[313]" to mean "annuciate alarm # 313 from the alarm database".)

 In additions to this, we define a simple request for status as simply the character "s".